Upper Rideau Lake Association

 Click the links below for our latest news blogs

-- 2021 SEEDLING AND SAPLING PROGRAM - Natural lake shorelines trap runoff effectively, acting as a buffer to absorb contaminants, keep lakes clean and reduce algae.
-To encourage planting along the lake, the URLA, with the Rideau Lakes Environmental Foundation & Rideau Valley Conservation Authority’s support, is pleased to continue the Tree and Shrub Program in 2021.
-The program will provide low-cost … Continue reading 2021 SEEDLING AND SAPLING PROGRAM
+- 2021 SEEDLING AND SAPLING PROGRAM – SOLD OUT! - PLEASE NOTE WE ARE SOLD OUT FOR THIS YEAR!
+Natural lake shorelines trap runoff effectively, acting as a buffer to absorb contaminants, keep lakes clean and reduce algae.
+To encourage planting along the lake, the URLA, with the Rideau Lakes Environmental Foundation & Rideau Valley Conservation Authority’s support, is pleased to continue the Tree and … Continue reading 2021 SEEDLING AND SAPLING PROGRAM – SOLD OUT!

 - WE ALL HAVE A ROLE TO PLAY IN PROTECTING OUR LAKE - by John McDowellPresident, Upper Rideau Lakes Association As I write this, the weather has changed – cool and, today, quite rainy.
 There are clear signs that fall is just around the corner.
 FIRST VIRTUAL AGMThis has been a busy summer for our Upper Rideau Lake Association.
 The Board was able to organize and execute our … Continue reading WE ALL HAVE A ROLE TO PLAY IN PROTECTING OUR LAKE